Senator Weber Pierson's

 Legislation

-From addressing the dangers of toxic hair relaxers to expanding family planning access and streamlining the return of unclaimed property, these bills tackle the issues that matter most.
-Together, we can build a healthier, fairer, and more just future for all.
+From addressing the dangers of toxic hair relaxers to expanding family planning access and streamlining the return of unclaimed property, these new laws tackle the issues that matter most.
+Together, we are building a healthier, fairer, and more just future for all.

-Here you will find a list of my bills with a brief summary.
-Click on the bill to view the full text of the bill.
+Below you will find a list of my bills with a brief summary.
+Click on each bill to view its full text.

 2025 - 2026